jamesalmond/dozuki/README.markdown

 Dozuki removes the repetitive tasks from parsing XML documents with XPaths such as:

-* extracting ints, floats, strings etc.
+* extracting ints, floats, strings, dates etc.
 * accessing single nodes
 * checking whether an element exists
 * iterating through nodes